time2fishman/home-loan-wizard/README.md

 ### Interfaces

 <details>
-  An interface will need to be created to communicate between the form and the lenders' own systems, with all the information provided by the customer as well as a tag indicating the department for whom the report is intended.
+  <summary>An interface will need to be created...</summary> to communicate between the form and the lenders' own systems, with all the information provided by the customer as well as a tag indicating the department for whom the report is intended.
 </details>

 ### Environment

 <details>
-  The form is a web application that should also function completely in a mobile browser.
+  <summary>The form is a web application...</summary> that should also function completely in a mobile browser.
 The latest versions (as of 10/5/17) of Chrome, Firefox, Microsoft Edge, and Safari will be supported.
 </details>

 ### User Characteristics

 <details>
-  The typical user of this web form is expected to be an individual without much tech savvy, so the user interface should be very simple.
+  <summary>The typical user of this web form is expected...</summary> to be an individual without much tech savvy, so the user interface should be very simple.

   As for the user on the lenders' side, they will have lots of technical acumen, and the interface need only be developed to the standards they provided, sending the information they requested in the format provided.
 They will take care of the rest.
 </details>